Village of Key Biscayne

 Today is Tuesday, April 21, 2020 and we are in week six of the Village of Key Biscayne's COVID-19 Response.

 This Wednesday, April 22, will be the 50th anniversary of Earth Day.
 This virus has shown us that it knows no boundaries, that the world is small and what affects some of us impacts all of us.
 We are all in this together.
 We must treat our Mother Earth with the care and respect she deserves.
 This virus is forcing us to reexamine much about our every day lives, so let's also take this opportunity to reexamine how we treat this planet and all of the life within its atmosphere.
 Start becoming more earth-conscious today, by participating in the Earth Week Challenge, a call to action by the nonprofit organization Before It's Too Late.

 This State of Emergency will last longer than anyone would like

 We all want a quick end to this pandemic.
 We want our lives to return to normal, but we need to remember why that cannot happen yet.
 We have not yet reached the projected peak of this virus.
 The number of positive cases is still increasing daily in Miami-Dade County.
 The County Mayor and your Village government agree that it is too soon to re-open beaches and parks.
 Please be patient.
 Our beaches remain closed for your safety and the safety of all residents to minimize everyone’s potential contact with the virus.
 The more everyone complies with Emergency Orders, the sooner we can get back to the activities and places we love.

 Every day the Village of Key Biscayne Incident Command practices the same response priorities:

 Current Village of Key Biscayne COVID-19 Status

-The Chart above illustrates current number of positive cases on Key Biscayne, from the Florida Department of Health's COVID-19 Data Daily Report.
+The Chart above illustrates current number of positive cases on Key Biscayne, from Florida Division of Emergency Management's daily COVID-19 Data Reports.